LiLAW: Lightweight Learnable Adaptive Weighting to Learn Sample Difficulty & Improve Noisy Training: Introduction

 \section{Introduction}

-The increasing availability of very large labeled datasets has played a major role in advancing machine learning and computer vision in recent years.
+The increasing availability of very large labeled datasets has played a major role in advancing machine learning (ML) and computer vision in recent years.
 However, imaging datasets often contain samples with varying levels of quality, affecting the efficiency and effectiveness of model training.
-This issue is particularly significant in medical imaging datasets, which typically have smaller sample sizes, exhibit greater heterogeneity, and often require specialized expertise for accurate labeling.
-Ensuring that models make the best use of noisy, heterogeneous data remains a key challenge, as not all samples are equally informative or beneficial for model performance.
-At varying rates at different points during training, samples can benefit the model, hurt the model, or not affect the model much at all.
+This issue is particularly significant in medical datasets, which typically have smaller sample sizes, exhibit greater heterogeneity, and often require specialized expertise for accurate labeling.
+Ensuring that models make the best use of a small amount of noisy, heterogeneous data remains a challenge, as not all samples are equally informative or beneficial for model performance.
+At varying rates at different points during training, samples can benefit the model, hurt it, or not affect it much at all.

-Several methods have been proposed to quantify the difficulty or importance of individual samples~\citep{agarwal_estimating_2022, paul2021deep, baldock2021deep, maini2022characterizing, siddiqui2022metadata, rabanser2022selective, toneva2018empirical, pliushch2022deep, xu_understanding_2021, kong_adaptive_2021, dong2023generalized, jiang2020characterizing, seedat_dissecting_2024}.
+Several methods have been proposed to quantify the difficulty or importance of individual samples~\citep{agarwal_estimating_2022, baldock2021deep, dong2023generalized, jiang2020characterizing, kong_adaptive_2021, liu2021probabilistic, maini2022characterizing, paul2021deep, pliushch2022deep, rabanser2022selective, seedat_dissecting_2024, siddiqui2022metadata, toneva_empirical_2019, xu_understanding_2021}.
 Understanding which samples a model finds difficult to predict is essential for safe model deployment, sample selection for human-in-the-loop auditing, and gaining insights into model behavior~\citep{agarwal_estimating_2022}.
-Knowing or estimating example difficulty can help separate misclassified, mislabeled, and rare examples~\citep{maini2022characterizing}, prune data~\citep{paul2021deep}, quantify uncertainty~\citep{dong2023generalized}, improve generalization~\citep{xu_understanding_2021}, increase convergence speed~\citep{kong_adaptive_2021}, enhance out-of-distribution detection~\citep{agarwal_estimating_2022}, and provide insights into example memorization and forgetting~\citep{toneva2018empirical}.
+Knowing or estimating example difficulty can help separate misclassified, mislabeled, and rare examples~\citep{maini2022characterizing}, prune data~\citep{paul2021deep}, quantify uncertainty~\citep{dong2023generalized}, improve generalization~\citep{xu_understanding_2021}, increase convergence speed~\citep{kong_adaptive_2021}, enhance out-of-distribution detection~\citep{agarwal_estimating_2022}, and provide insights into example memorization and forgetting~\citep{toneva_empirical_2019}.
 While existing methods provide insights into individual data points and how models learn, they often do not adjust the training process in a dynamic, efficient manner.
 This may restrict potential improvements in model performance, robustness, and generalization.